 When Maya turns out to be a little person, Moe panics.
-He is terrified what his friends will think and is terrified that he will say or do something to drive Maya away.
-This turns out to be an self-fulfilling prophecy, as Moe's discomfort eventually hurts Maya, who -- like anyone else -- just wants to be treated like a person.
+He is terrified of what his friends will think and is terrified that he will say or do something to drive Maya away.
+This turns out to be a self-fulfilling prophecy, as Moe's discomfort eventually hurts Maya, who—like anyone else—just wants to be treated like a person.

 Moe tries and fails to win Maya back, and the episode ends on a realistic but hopeful note when a heartbroken Moe is comforted by Homer, who tells him:

 "Sometime when you least expect it, you'll realize someone loved you.
 And that means someone can love you again.
 That'll make you smile."

 Season 8, Episode 11: "The Twisted World of Marge Simpson"

 Marge is desperately unhappy when she is kicked out of the Springville Investorettes for being a wet blanket.
 Not to be daunted, she attempts to run her own business, a pretzel selling gig that fails miserably due to the aggressively competitive nature of the Springville Investorettes.

 Rather than sabotage Marge's old club and their food wagon in retaliation (which is what I would have done), Homer turns in desperation to some criminal mobsters, who had—hilariously enough—put up a notice on the church bulletin board.
 This results in Marge being bullied by dangerous gangsters and possibly nearly killed for "da pretzel monies."